lebrancconvas/GeminaBoy-Prototype/note/CARTRIDGE.md

 ### GBC Flag (0x143)

-- 0x80: Game supports Game Boy Color features but works on original Game Boy
+- 0x80: Supporting CGB (Game Boy Color) enhancements, but is backwards compatible with **monochrome Game Boys**
-- 0xC0: Game exclusively for Game Boy Color
+- 0xC0: Working on CGB (Game Boy Color) only (The hardware ignores bit 6th, so it functions the same as 0x80)
 - 0x00: Original Game Boy game

 ### SGB Flag (0x146)

-- 0x00: No Super Game Boy features
+- 0x00 (or other?): No Super Game Boy features
 - 0x03: Game supports Super Game Boy features

 ### Cartridge Type (0x147)